lyndon025/playtested/src/content/article/legacy/2022-11-10-finally-a-proper-kung-fu-game--sifu-short-review.md

 ---
 author: lyndonguitar
 category: Review
+slug: 2022-11-10-finally-a-proper-kung-fu-game-sifu-short-review
+title: 'Finally, a proper Kung fu game! | SIFU: Short Review'
+game: Sifu
 description: If you’re looking for a martial arts game that will remind you of the classic kung-fu movies you loved as a kid (maybe until now), SIFU has got it for you.
 Finally, It is now released for the Nintendo Switch.
 featured: false
+gallery:
+  - /images/reviews/legacy/2022-11-10-finally-a-proper-kung-fu-game--sifu-short-review-0.avif
+  - /images/reviews/legacy/2022-11-10-finally-a-proper-kung-fu-game--sifu-short-review-1.avif
+  - /images/reviews/legacy/2022-11-10-finally-a-proper-kung-fu-game--sifu-short-review-2.avif
 pubDate: 2022-11-10
 tags:
   - action
   - console
   - fighting
-- nintendo switch
+  - nintendo-switch
   - pc
   - playstation
-- playstation 4
+  - playstation-4
-- playstation 5
+  - playstation-5
   - sifu
   - taptap
-- xbox one
+  - xbox-one
-- xbox series
+  - xbox-series
 thumb: /images/reviews/legacy/2022-11-10-finally-a-proper-kung-fu-game--sifu-short-review-0.avif
-title: 'Finally, a proper Kung fu game! | SIFU: Short Review'
-game: Sifu
-gallery:
-- /images/reviews/legacy/2022-11-10-finally-a-proper-kung-fu-game--sifu-short-review-0.avif
-- /images/reviews/legacy/2022-11-10-finally-a-proper-kung-fu-game--sifu-short-review-1.avif
-- /images/reviews/legacy/2022-11-10-finally-a-proper-kung-fu-game--sifu-short-review-2.avif
 ---

 SIFU (Nintendo Switch) - Short Review

 If you’re looking for a martial arts game that will remind you of the classic kung-fu movies you loved as a kid (maybe until now), SIFU has got it for you.
 Finally, It is now released for the Nintendo Switch.